 Bridging the gap between supply and demand is the prime objective of any business.

-In the current scenario, where supply is higher than demand, customisation is becoming increasingly common and there is a constant tug-of-war between the sales and production teams.
+Today, customisation is becoming increasingly common and there is a constant tug-of-war between the sales and production teams.
 The success of today’s manufacturing organisations depends on managing this effectively.

 Changing the way your departments interact and the way your company interacts with both suppliers and retailers requires organisation-wide behavioural change.